-Valentine’s Day may be about sharing love but it’s mostly expressed in clichéd sentiments and perfunctory presents.
-Last year, U.S. Valentine’s Day spending was 13.19 billion, an average of 116 dollars per consumer.
-In a world that needs more love and less stuff, there are alternatives.
+Valentine’s Day may be about love but it’s too often expressed with clichéd sentiments and perfunctory presents.
+Average U.S. Valentine’s Day spending is estimated to be 17.3 billion.
+Yes, billion.
+In a world that needs more tenderness and less stuff, there are alternatives.
 That doesn’t mean giving up on cards, chocolate, and flowers if these expressions truly touch your heart.
 It means we can do more with the love we feel for people, our communities, and for the natural world—any day of the year.

 Learn about symbolism of the heart.
 This shape has been painted on cave walls by Cro-Magnon people, showed up in ancient Minoan art, and appeared on 15th century playing cards.
 Assign loving symbolism to some other shape and use it as your secret language.

 Appreciate people in your community.
 Use children’s drawings as wrapping paper, tucking inside each one a piece of wrapped candy or other goodie, along with a note like “thanks for being so nice” or “you made my day.”
 Then stay on the lookout for a cheery cashier, helpful librarian, or kind friend to hand a surprise package.
 Find more ways kids can perform community service, toddler to teen, here.
 No kids?
 No problem.
 Wrap up tiny gifts and do the same thing.
 It cues us to see goodness everywhere.

 Put dollars to work.
 Give money out to your family and friends, with a caveat.
 Challenge recipients to do as much good as they can with $10 (or whatever denomination you choose), then report back with the results by a certain deadline.
 You might set up a Facebook event page for this so their ideas are shared.
 (Yup, side benefits.
 This boosts the happiness of the givers too.)